diffblue/gitlab/doc/development/snowplow/implementation.md

 although it's not recommended.

 Tracking implementations must have an `action` and a `category`.
-You can provide additional properties from the [structured event taxonomy](index.md#structured-event-taxonomy), alongside an `extra` object that accepts key-value pairs.
+You can provide additional properties from the [structured event taxonomy](index.md#structured-event-taxonomy), in addition to an `extra` object that accepts key-value pairs.

 | Property      | Type   | Default value              | Description                                                                                                                                                                                                    |
 |:-----------|:-------|:---------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|